 Once you log on, you will be able to create a new password.
-DenteMax strongly encourages you to change your user name and password after your initial login.
+DenteMax strongly encourages you to change your password after your initial login.

 We encourage you to visit our web site on a regular basis to receive DenteMax updates and information, industry news and exciting offers to benefit your practice.

 As a dentist in the DenteMax network, you may also receive patients who participate in individual membership programs.
 While many employers are reducing or eliminating dental benefits, employees still want access to a network of high-quality dentists like you.
 DenteMax has partnered with several companies to refer these cash-pay patients to your office.
 These patients present a card indicating they are a member of one of these types of programs and are eligible to receive services from a DenteMax participating dentist at the DenteMax fee schedule.